Reward substitution in education

 Sources:

+(2004) Separate Neural Systems Value Immediate and Delayed Monetary Rewards.
 Samuel M. McClure, David I. Laibson, George Loewenstein, Jonathan D. Cohen

 (2010) High Score! - Motivation Strategies for User Participation in Virtual Human Development.
 Shivashankar Halan, Brent Rossen, Juan Cendan, Benjamin Lok